St4NNi/jam-rs/README.md

 #### Sketching

-The easierst way to sketch files is to use the `jam sketch` command.
+The easiest way to sketch files is to use the `jam sketch` command.
 This accepts one or more input files (fastx / fastx.gz) or a `.list` file with a full list of input files.
 And sketches all inputs to a specific outpuf sketch file.

 ```console
 $ jam sketch